Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 pre_act = Xb @ W1
 ## We don't need a bias term as the BN layer will get rid of the bias here
 ## pre_act has shape (batch_size, 100) where 100 is the number of neurons.
-## For each neuron, we want to find the mean and std across all 32 training examples.
+## For each neuron, find the mean and std across all 32 training examples.

 # BatchNorm layer
 bnmeani = pre_act.mean(0, keepdim=True)
 bnstdi = pre_act.std(0, keepdim=True)

-pre_act = bngain * (pre_act - bnmeani) / bnstdi + bnbias # each neuron will be unit gaussian for this batch of data
+# each neuron will be unit gaussian for this batch of data
+pre_act = bngain * (pre_act - bnmeani) / bnstdi + bnbias

-# running mean to use in validation, these running also get updated in the training phase, but these do not require any gradient
+# running mean to use in validation, these running also get updated
+## in the training phase, but these do not require any gradient
 with torch.no_grad():
   bnmean_running = 0.999 * bnmean_running + 0.001 * bnmeani
   bnstd_running = 0.999 * bnstd_running + 0.001 * bnstdi